samstan/ORIE6590-Airline/README.md

 The test.ipynb Jupyter notebook contains all of the code required to run on the Airline environment.
 It already imports the custom environment as well as our custom policy classes.

+# Dependencies
+Python 3.8.5, stable-baselines3 1.0, gym 0.18.0, numpy 1.20.1, torch 1.8.1.

+Note that on Intel Macs, you may need to also run "pip install nomkl" as the Intel Math Kernel Library seems to not play nicely with pytorch.

 [1].
 Adelman, D. (2007).
 Dynamic bid prices in revenue management.
 Operations Research, 55(4), 647-661.